arx-research/ers-docs/pages/overview/intro.md

 3. Creators can immutably link physical art without centralized dependencies.
 4. End users are able to track and verify the custody history of their product.

 ERS leverages a combination of attestations, a namespace and binding enrollments to achieve these properties for users.
-In order to optimize deployment costs for manufacturers and developers, ERS uses EIP3668 and merkle trees in order to bundle together large numbers of chip certificates offchain.
-This data can be written onchain when desired, for instance by an end user who wishes to reflect ownership of an item onchain.
+ERS is comprised of `Manufacturers` who enroll chips and `Developers` who create `Projects`.

+ERS is deployed on the Sepolia testnet and Base layer 2.